HuzaifaIrfan-ECAD/traffic-lights-dld-simulation-proteus/README.md

 ## Description
-Scalable Multi Lane Traffic Lights Simulation in Proteus Without any Microcontroller
+Traffic Lights Simulation in Proteus
+Without any Microcontroller
 Using only Logic Gates and ICs.

-Unit based approach and can be scalable to infinite number of traffics lights and lanes.

 For DLD LAB Semester Project